Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose Monitoring Data: Discussion

 \section{Discussion}

 We introduce an interpretable framework for estimating the dynamics of time-indexed probability distributions.
-In a comprehensive simulation study, the proposed method achieves performance comparable to or exceeding state‑of‑the‑art approaches such as normalizing flows, while offering faster computation and new insights into temporal evolution.
+In a comprehensive simulation study, the proposed method achieves a performance comparable to or exceeding state-of-the-art approaches, such as normalizing flows, while offering faster computation and new insights into temporal evolution.
 Theoretical guarantees further substantiate these empirical findings.
 In a clinical case study using CGM data, our approach reveals temporal patterns that conventional statistical methods and standard machine learning techniques fail to capture.

 As future work, we plan to: (i) develop distributed, online variants of the algorithm to enable large‑scale, real‑time analysis (e.g., motivated by the need to analyze massive cohorts as \emph{All of Us} \cite{all2019all}); (ii) integrate our dynamic density estimates into a model‑free conformal prediction framework with finite‑sample validity for metric‑space–valued objects \cite{lugosi2024uncertainty}; (iii) extend the methods to vector‑valued or functional biomarkers in richly multivariate longitudinal datasets (e.g., UCI studies with $>50$ concurrent biomarkers); (iv) design new control systems driven by CGM insulin pumps based on this framework and Neural ODE control theory \cite{e_proposal_2017}; and (v) generalize the models to time series whose units of interest lie in a separable Hilbert space \cite{dubey2020functional}.